 The Group is and in the future may be involved in various claims, disputes, legal proceedings and governmental investigations in jurisdictions where the Group is active.
-These types of claims and proceedings may expose the Group, as the case may be, to monetary damages, direct or indirect costs or financial loss, civil and criminal penalties, loss of licenses or authorisations, or loss of reputation (reputational risk), as well as the potential for regulatory restrictions on the Group's businesses, all of which could have a material adverse effect on the Group's business, financial condition, results of operations and prospects.
+These types of claims and proceedings may expose the Group, as the case may be, to monetary damages, direct or indirect costs or financial loss, civil and criminal penalties, loss of licenses or authorisations, or loss of reputation (reputational risk), as well as the potential regulatory restrictions on the Group's businesses, all of which could have a material adverse effect on the Group's business, financial condition and results of operations.

-CaixaBank mantains provisions covering the obligations that may arise from such ongoing lawsuits totalling $\notin$ 216 million as of 31 December 2015.
+CaixaBank maintained provisions covering the obligations that may arise from such ongoing lawsuits totalling €344 million as of 31 December 2016.
 These provisions mainly relate to different litigations which unit value is not material.
 However, given the nature of these obligations, the expected timing of these economic outflows, if any, is uncertain.

 Additionally, there is an ongoing legal procedure to exercise a class action, subject to appeal, regarding the application of interest rate floor clauses on certain mortgages provided by CaixaBank.
 On 7 April 2016, a ruling was passed in the aforementioned proceedings declaring such interest rate floor clauses, contained in the general conditions of signed mortgage contracts with customers, null and void due to a lack of transparency, and by which banks must (i) eliminate the abovementioned clauses of the contracts, (ii) cease using them in a non-transparent way, and (iii) reimburse affected consumers for amounts that they overpaid under clauses declared void from the date of publication of the judgment of the Supreme Court on 9 May 2013, together with any interests in accordance with applicable law.

-During 2015 the Group removed these interest rate floor clauses and proceeded to record a provision of approximately $\in$ 500 million for the expected cost of returning the amounts received from May 2013 until such removal.
-As at the date of this Base Prospectus, this judgment is not final, as it has been appealed by various parties.
-In its appeal, the consumer association ADICAE is requesting that the reimbursement of amounts is not limited to those charged from 9 May 2013 but that it extends in each case to the date when the mortgage was granted.
+As of the date of this Base Prospectus, this judgment is not final, as it was appealed by various parties.
+In its appeal, the consumer association ADICAE (Asociación de Usuarios de Bancos, Cajas y Seguros) is requesting that the reimbursement of amounts is not limited to those charged from 9 May 2013 but that it extends in each case to the date when the mortgage was granted.
+The Public Prosecutor (Ministerio Fiscal) opposed this request (unless the European Court of Justice rules otherwise).
+For the Group, the full retroactive reimbursement in relation to floor clauses means a total exposure of approximately €1,250 million, including all items (cancelled transactions, non-performing transactions and legal interest).